mesosphere-backup/training/velocity-training-11-2016/DAY1/container-102.md

 In this lab we focus on the underlying technologies: namespaces, cgroups, and COW filesystems.

+Note that the following requires Linux, that is either natively or a VM running Linux.

 ## Install cinf

 We will use [cinf](https://github.com/mhausenblas/cinf) to explore namespaces and cgroups.